 Article VII.
-Title E.1.b. of the Faculty Bylaws requires that initial appointments to the rank of associate or full professor, and any appointments with tenure, be submitted to the president by the Initiating Personnel Committee, the chair, and/or the dean or director.
+Title E.1.b. of the Faculty Bylaws requires that initial appointments to the rank of associate or full professor, or any changes from a qualified to an unqualified title at these ranks, and any appointments with tenure, be submitted to the president by the Initiating Personnel Committee, the chair, and/or the dean or director.
 In cases of non-concurrence or requests for consultation by any of these parties, the appropriate University Personnel Committee shall review the case and submit a formal report and recommendation to the president.